-As of March 31, 2021, the Company had two FDA-approved products in commercialization in the United States: DEXTENZA® (dexamethasone insert) 0.4mg, an intracanalicular insert for the treatment of post-surgical ocular inflammation and pain, and ReSure® Sealant, an ophthalmic device designed to prevent wound leaks in corneal incisions following cataract surgery.
+As of June 30, 2021, the Company had two FDA-approved products in commercialization in the United States: DEXTENZA® (dexamethasone insert) 0.4mg, an intracanalicular insert for the treatment of post-surgical ocular inflammation and pain, and ReSure® Sealant, an ophthalmic device designed to prevent wound leaks in corneal incisions following cataract surgery.
 While ReSure Sealant is commercially available in the United States, it does not receive sales support and has not in the past generated, nor is it anticipated to in the future to generate, material revenues.
 The Company's other product candidates are in clinical stage development.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, that any products developed will obtain necessary government regulatory approval and adequate reimbursement or that any approved products will be commercially viable.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
 The Company operates in an environment of rapidly changing technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees and consultants.
 The Company may not be able to generate significant revenue from sales of any product for several years, if at all.
 Accordingly, the Company will need to obtain additional capital to finance its operations.

-While net income was recorded for the three-month period ended March 31, 2021, the Company has a history of losses and negative cash flows from operations since its inception, and the Company expects to continue to generate operating losses and negative cash flows from operations in the foreseeable future.
-As of March 31, 2021, the Company had an accumulated deficit of \$536,130.
-The Company believes that its existing cash and cash equivalents of \$209,378, as of March 31, 2021, along with its current operating plan, which includes revenues from the sale of DEXTENZA, will enable it to fund its planned operating expenses, debt service obligations and capital expenditure requirements through at least the next 12 months.
+The Company has a history of losses and negative cash flows from operations, and the Company expects to continue to generate operating losses and negative cash flows from operations in the foreseeable future.
+As of June 30, 2021, the Company had an accumulated deficit of \$544,611.
+The Company believes that its existing cash and cash equivalents of \$191,860, as of June 30, 2021, along with its current operating plan, which includes revenues from the sale of DEXTENZA, will enable it to fund its planned operating expenses, debt service obligations and capital expenditure requirements through at least the next 12 months.
 The future viability of the Company beyond that point is dependent on its ability to generate cash flows from the sale of DEXTENZA and raise additional capital to finance its operations.
 The Company will need to finance its operations through public or private securities offerings, debt financings or other sources, which may include licensing, collaborations or other strategic transactions or arrangements.
 Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing on terms acceptable to the Company, if at all.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs for product candidates, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.